-The SEAT Mii electric uses recipe is very similar to that of its now-discontinued Skoda Citigo-e and Volkswagen e-up! siblings, with good handling and acceleration up to 30mph making it ideally suited to towns and cities.
+The SEAT Mii electric uses recipe is very similar to that of its Skoda Citigo-e and Volkswagen e-up! siblings, with good handling and acceleration up to 30mph making it ideally suited to towns and cities.
 It’s a little sluggish beyond 30mph, and while you won’t struggle to keep pace with motorway traffic, you’ll be aware that the 82bhp motor is approaching its limit of performance.
-Rapid charging is stand here, giving the SEAT a higher starting price than the Skoda.
+Rapid charging is standard here, giving the SEAT a higher starting price than the Skoda.
 Read our full review here.

 The latest Peugeot 208 is one of the most style-conscious small cars on sale, and one that was designed from the outset to have electric power (along with its Vauxhall Corsa counterpart below).
 The e-208 contains a 50kWh battery and will manage up to 211 miles of range, while the 134bhp electric motor will propel it from 0-62mph in 8.1 seconds.
 The ride is a little firm for our liking, but the sharp exterior styling is a triumph and certain to make bystanders look twice.
 Read our full review here.

 The Vauxhall Corsa-e is based on the same platform as the Peugeot e-208, and so it offers a very similar 205-mile range and an identical 0-62mph figure.
 This might not sound especially fast, but it'll complete 0-31mph in just 3.1 seconds, meaning it’ll be in its element on urban roads.
 It’s a shame the starting price is more than for the e-208, but some buyers may prefer the Corsa-e’s understated looks the the e-208’s eye-catching design.
 Read our full review here.